 As the new bull market was getting underway in 2001, I decided to write on a piece of paper the following sentence: "On June 22, 2011, win, lose or draw, I will exit my position in the metals and mining shares."

-Fast forward to May, 2011.
-Having worked with David Morgan at The Morgan Report for a decade, we were following the resource sector on a daily basis for subscribers and for our own accounts.
-His brilliant call to buy silver in the mid-$20 range enabled his subscribers to re-enter for almost the entire upward surge to just under $50... and then he called that cyclical bull market top, to within one day.
+Fast forward to May 2011.
+Having worked with David Morgan at The Morgan Report for a decade, we were following the resource sector daily for subscribers and our accounts.
+His brilliant call to buy silver in the mid-$20 range enabled his subscribers to re-enter for almost the entire upward surge to just under $50... and then he called that cyclical bull market top, within one day.
 I called it a day later in an email to Greg McCoach.

 You might be asking: "What about that note you wrote to yourself, saying you 'would get out on June 22, 2011 - win, lose or draw.'?"
-My honest answer, unaffected by greed or ego?
+My honest answer is, unaffected by greed or ego?

-First, I was definitely aware that we could be looking at a major cyclical top – though I never dreamed it would drag the metals down into a five year bear market.
+First, I was aware that we could be looking at a major cyclical top – though I never dreamed it would drag the metals down into a five-year bear market.
 However...

 The Core Reason I stayed in

 My 10 years earlier sell call was predicated upon the belief that by 2011 we would have seen massive public participation into a blow-off secular top.
 But that simply had not taken place.